how to survive christmas

 carve out time for yourself, gently.

 What are each day’s plans?
 Moot the idea of taking a break from the fray with your family at a reasonable point in the day -- nap, read a book, get some fresh air.
 Unless you’re at an especially low ebb, and getting out of bed isn’t an option, then it’s good to choose your moment.
 Not when everyone’s opening presents or offering to help the chef, but after lunch, or when everyone’s being swallowed by sofas.
-It’s nice to have a break to look forward to, a time when you won’t have to cook, to wash up, to clash over Brexit.
+It’s nice to have a break to look forward to, a time when you won’t have to cook, wash up, to clash over politics.
 Your own time.

 ... and remember that everyone’s time is their own.